ryyshao/CPSC-Assignment3/README.md

 - Determine if the survival rate is associated to the gender
 - Determine the survival rate is associated to the age

-The folder structure :
+There are 4 folder in this repo:
-├── src                     # Source files (your python code) ├── data                    # Data related to the project (titanic.csv) ├── result                  # Result of the project (e.g., plots, reports) └── doc                     # Documentation files (additional documentations)
+- src                     # Source files (python code)
+- data                    # Data related to the project (titanic.csv)
+- result                  # Result of the project (e.g., plots, reports)
+- doc                     # Documentation files (additional documentations)